NTNU2025-GeoGarden/GeoGarden/README.md

 ## Changelog
+### 1.3.4
++ Fixed a bug where the planting spots were not able to be moved

 ### 1.3.3
 + Corrected a typo on the title screen
 + Fixed a bug where the player was not awarded more planting spots when leveling up